JAlcocerT/JAlcocerT/content/blog/dev-cryptowithai.md

 ---
 title: "Crypto.
-Now with AI"
+Now understandable with AI"
-date: 2025-04-21
+date: 2025-04-13
 draft: false
-tags: ["Dev"]
-summary: 'Two buzz words in one.
+description: 'Two buzz words in one.
 Understand crypto once and for all.
-This time thanks to AI'
+This time thanks to LLMs'
 url: 'understading-crypto-with-ai'
 ---